 Non-spousal beneficiaries:

-- Cash Out 401(k): Roll the 401(k) in an inherited IRA annuity with a premium bonus to offset the taxes.
+- Cash Out 401(k): Roll the 401(k) into an inherited IRA annuity with a premium bonus to offset the taxes.

 - Spread The Distributions: Roll the 401(k) into an annuity and annuitize the contract to receive an income after the taxes have been paid to the IRS.
-You can make the tax money back from the income generated by the annuity.
+You can return the tax money from the income generated by the annuity.

 Consider Life Insurance Instead of The 401(k)